wilkie/offline-crawler/modules/README.md

 `http://localhost-studio.code.org:3000/s/${COURSE}/lessons/${LESSON}/levels/1`

+If you need to login to view something, you will need to create an `account.sh` file with your `USERNAME` and `PASSWORD` to crawl the page.
+You then specify `LOGIN=1` in your module.

 The `URLS` list is a set of other pages to crawl and make available in the resulting package.
 These are pulled in a similar way to the level pages.
 This was originally used to ensure video transcripts were downloaded, but the